QMS for Beginners – A quick guide on where to Start, and what to do first

 In qmsWrapper, QMS Workflow Processes for ISO 13485 (2003), ISO 13485 (2016) and FDA QSR, are included.

-Also, the Wrapper Workflow Process Editor allows you to create your own or edit/modify the existing ones to suit your particular needs.
+Also, the Wrapper Workflow Process Editor allows you to create your own or edit/modify the existing ones.

-This gives you the flexibility and power of an enterprise level system, ideally packaged for any small to medium sized company including Startups.
+This gives you the flexibility and power of an enterprise level system, ideally packaged for any small to the medium-sized company including Startups.

 The reality of today is that you should start with an appropriate QMS software, it’s easier than a paper-based system.

-qmsWrapper has all the rules and procedures for Compliance already built-in.
-Just add your own tasks.
-That means you don’t have to be a highly qualified QMS expert with extensive QMS experience, you don’t need to know all the exact details of FDA QSR or ISO Standards for medical devices or ISO 9001 to stay compliant. qmsWrapper integrated QMS packages the expertise in its validated and verified for use QMS Workflow Processes.
-All you have to do is follow them.
+With qmsWrapper you don’t have to be a highly qualified QMS expert, you don’t need to know all the exact details of FDA QSR or ISO Standards for medical devices or ISO 9001 to stay compliant.

 You seriously need to factor that into the plans.